nicklafferty/craftycody/content/crochet/pattern-review-the-lovey-dovey-sweater.md

 The real critique I have is the lack of photos.
 There are only 3 showing the process- e.g. where to attach the yarn to start the sleeves- and 2 of them are practically the same image.
 It's the front and back in the same stage of completion.
 For almost $10 I would like more photos detailing what each stage should look like and directions you'll be crocheting since there is a lot of detaching and reattaching.
 I'm a very visual learner and images for new-to-me patterns help a great deal.

 ## Mods

+I don't like 3/4" sleeves.
+I know that I'll be constantly trying to pull them down.
+I like how longer sleeves hit my hands and make my fingers look longer and more feminine.
+I knew when I bought this pattern that I'd be making the sleeves 1. tighter and 2. longer.
+Here's what I did: